Rex Ryan addressed the media at the NFL combine Thursday as only a shell of the brash, supremely confident coach he once was.

-Fix quarterback quandary: Sanchez is not the long-term solution in New York.
+Quarterback quandary: Sanchez is not the long-term solution in New York.
 The problem is the Jets were the last to realize it.
 New York inexplicably gave Sanchez a $58.25 million contract extension last March and is stuck with Sanchez's $8.25 million guaranteed salary this season.
-The Jets want competition at quarterback but have limited options.
+The Jets want competition at quarterback, but have limited options.
 New York does not have the cap room to trade for Alex Smith of the San Francisco 49ers.
 But a trade for Seattle Seahawks backup quarterback Matt Flynn is more realistic.
 Flynn is familiar with the West Coast offense, which the Jets are implementing under new offensive coordinator Marty Mornhinweg.
 Drafting a quarterback is another option for the Jets, although there are a lot of questions about this year's class.

 Find resolution with Revis: The Jets have found a way to upset their best player.
 New York didn’t deny reports of putting Revis on the trade block last month, and now that Revis is angry, the team has gone into full spin mode.
 The Jets say they haven't had conversations with teams about Revis, but it's only February.
-That doesn’t mean there won’t be trade discussions closer to the draft or before the season.
+That doesn’t mean there won’t be trade discussions closer to the draft and/or before the season.
 Revis will be an unrestricted free agent in 2014 and should become one of the NFL’s highest-paid defensive players.
-The Jets probably can't afford Revis' price tag and would be smart to test the market to see what they can get in return.
+The Jets probably can't afford Revis' price tag, and would be smart to test the market to see what they can get in return.
 But trading Revis helps the Jets in the long run and hurts Ryan's chances to succeed next season.

 Further manage the cap: The Jets had to cut five veterans this week, including starting linebackers Bart Scott and Calvin Pace, to get under the salary cap.
 New York slashed about $30 million in salary.
 But with free agency and an incoming draft class, New York still has more cuts on the way.
 Idzik was hired, in part, because of his ability to manage the cap.
 But making wholesale changes makes it increasingly tough to field a competitive team.
-Again, it’s best for the Jets in the long run but doesn’t help Ryan this year.
+Again, it’s best for the Jets in the long run, but doesn’t help Ryan at all this year.

 Still, Idzik sounds confident that he can field a competitive team in New York next season.

-"We're going to be attacking.
-We're going to be aggressive.
-We're going to be physical.
-We're going to play smart," Idzik said this week.
+"We're going to be attacking, we're going to be aggressive, we're going to be physical, we're going to play smart," Idzik said this week.

 Unless Idzik can fix all of New York’s problems in one offseason, it's hard to see Ryan thriving next season and leading the Jets to the playoffs.
 Three consecutive seasons without a winning record and missing the playoffs doesn’t bode well for Ryan’s future.